westonio/next-steps-front-end/README.md

 ### Provider Profiles
 - Service providers can create accounts to add information about their specific services.
 - Providers offering specialized services such as housing for justice-affected individuals, LGBTQIA+ friendly services, emergency shelter, or any service relevant to vulnerable communities can create profiles to make their services searchable.
-- Provider application are reviewed by Admin users and can be approved or denied by Admin.
+- Provider applications are reviewed by Admin users and can be approved or denied by Admin.

 ## Usage